Overview

 -

 How and when are lectures scheduled?
 The DCU academic calendar runs over two semesters, each semester normally running over a 12-week period (from September in semester 1 and from January in semester 2).
-Typically, there are 10 3-day blocks of face-to-face teaching for the first two and a half years of the programme, five in semester 1 and five in Semester 2 – these blocks normally occur about every 2-3 weeks during the academic year, usually on Thursdays, Fridays and Saturdays (however, this schedule is open to revision from year to year, and students will be given advance notice of an upcoming revision to the typical schedule).
-In this academic year 2024-25 this were four Wednesday, Thursday and Friday blocks for first years, with the remaining six being Thursday, Friday and Saturday delivery.
-For second years there were two Wednesday, Thursday and Friday blocks, with the remaining six being Thursday, Friday and Saturday delivery.
-The 2025-26 Calendar has not been decided as yet.
+Typically, during the academic year there are ten 3-day blocks of face-to-face teaching either online or in person (28-30 days per year).
+For the first two years of the programme, there will be four 3-day and one 2-day blocks in semester 1 and the same in Semester 2; these blocks normally occur about every month weeks cross the eight months of the academic year (September to April), usually on Thursdays, Fridays and Saturdays (however, this schedule is open to revision from year to year, and students will be given advance notice of an upcoming revision to the typical schedule).
+The 2026-27 Calendar has not yet been decided.

-There are a reduced number of teaching days in the second semester of year three and in year four (The time commitment reduces from 2nd half of year 3 onwards (20 days year 3; 14 days year 4) However students also attend individual research supervision meetings during this part of the programme (approximately three times a semester).
+There are a reduced number of teaching days in the second semester of year three and in year four (The time commitment reduces from year 3 onwards (18 days for year 3; 13 days for year 4) However students also attend individual research supervision meetings during this part of the programme (approximately two or three times a semester) beginning in semester 2 of year 3.
 Face-to-face lectures, workshops, skills practice and tutorials are delivered in the School of Nursing, Psychotherapy and Community Health in DCU https://www.dcu.ie/snpch (Glasnevin campus).
 All teaching is supported by our online learning platform Loop.
 A sample timetable for year one is provided below as an example of how class times are normally configured.
-As this is a clinical training programme, students are required to attend a minimum of 80% of all module classes each semester, or else would be asked to repeat the module the following academic year, which would constrain their progression to the subsequent year of the MSc.
+As this is a clinical training programme, students are required to attend a minimum of 75% of all classes within each module, or else they would be asked to repeat the module the following academic year which would constrain their progression to the subsequent year of the MSc.

-In academic year 2024-25 one teaching block per semester was delivered online, as IACP regulations allow for up to 30% of teaching delivery to be provided online.
+In academic year 2025-26 most latter years (not first year) have one teaching block per semester delivered online, as IACP regulations allow for up to 30% of teaching delivery to be provided online.
 This also allows students experience and practice online practice, skills and the environment as since the Covid pandemic online/hybrid clinical work is expected of placements and employers in psychotherapy delivery and practice.

 -